Thursday, December 15, 2022

 Increasing mental health needs

 We learned many things from the COVID pandemic including what didn't work in various systems and supply changes on which we depended.
 Health and wellness is an area that was exacerbated by the isolation of months of shut-downs where personal interaction was replaced by a mass movement to virtual communication and meetings.
 The Healthy Minds study found that the number of students in some form of therapy is at an all time high with 44% reporting signs of depression, 37% reporting anxiety, and 15% indicating suicidal thoughts.
-Unfortunately, other research determined that parents often had no clue that their children were struggling.
+The 2023-24 assessment of students' mental health reflected slight improvementLoneliness may be a common element across multiple types of mental health concerns.
+Mental health crises often goes unrecognized by peers and research has found that parents often had no clue that their children were struggling.
 Students seeking counseling help is a good sign but questions remain about the cause of rising needs.

 The heightened awareness of both physical and mental health needs has reinforced the importance of providing a broader array of wellness interventions in higher education and community settings.
 Complicating the issue of addressing depression among students, research has found that those who identify as depressed cope less well than those who have similar symptoms but don't see themselves as depressed.
 Counseling support contributes to student persistence but being employed, family support, and extracurricular involvement can also help.
 Student affairs administrators have been at the forefront in responding to this need and getting ahead of the problem in ways that contribute to student success is essential.